burkemm/Matt-Burkes-Day-Planner/README.md

 **What did I learn from this assignment?** <BR />
 I learned how to use the moment function.
 This homework helped me build on the previous homework's lessons.
 I learned how to use a variety of functions and I used siblings and children elements in this homework.
+This function also helped me better understand explaining my work.

 **URLs for the Coding Challenge Quiz Website** <BR />
 <a href ="https://burkemm.github.io/Matt-Burkes-Day-Planner/">Matt Burke's Day Planner</a> <BR />